Updated: Sep 23, 2021

 The best is the one you do and enjoy.
 Aim to move your body how it feels good too.
 PCOS is associated with future health conditions that might be reduced by physical activity, such as cardiovascular disease.
 Moving your body can include walking the dog, swimming in the local pool, dancing to Youtube videos, or gardening.

 Shannon specialises in emotional eating, disordered eating, body image, and weight-inclusive management of health conditions such as PCOS.
 She is passionate about person-centred care and working with people to find their version of health, without the side serve of diet culture.
-Visit Shannon’s profile to request her expertise.
+Book a call to request Shannon's expertise.

 1) NHS ‘polycystic ovary syndrome; an overview’.
 Available online at: https://www.